riboviz/riboviz/docs/install.md

 * See Bioconductor/R compatibility on [Bioconductor releases](https://bioconductor.org/about/release-announcements/).
 * Click the link of a Bioconductor release consistent with your version of R.
-* Click the link of the specific packag.
+* Click the link of the specific package.

 For example, for R 3.4, install in R: